WCBFCJY/Gradio-Chat-Gateway/README.md

 Also allows manual addition of new models

 ### 3. **Authentication Mechanism**
-- Direct authentication: Uses Hugging Face Token for Spaces authentication
+- Direct authentication: Uses the provided Token for model API authentication
 - Smart fallback: Automatically switches to anonymous access when token is unavailable
 - Auto-retry: Recognizes 401/429 status codes and retries